unimorph/unimorph.github.io/unimorph-2021.md

 # Keynote Speakers

-- [Khuyagbaatar Batsuren](https://scholar.google.it/citations?user=JsMdM8oAAAAJ&hl=en), an Associate ProfessorNational University of Mongolia.
+- [Khuyagbaatar Batsuren](https://scholar.google.it/citations?user=JsMdM8oAAAAJ&hl=en), an Associate Professor, National University of Mongolia.

 - [Reut Tsarfaty](https://www.openu.ac.il/en/personalsites/ReutTsarfaty.aspx), a Senior Lecturer and the head of the Natural Language Processing Lab at the Computer Science Department at the Open University of Israel.